-Remote security and surveillance has become a necessity for public and commercial organizations across the globe.
+Remote security and video surveillance have become a necessity for public and commercial organizations worldwide.
 Cellular connectivity is an essential part of effective remote surveillance operations as it may not always be feasible to connect every security camera to a landline.
-If you want to develop a successful and sustainable remote security solution, it’s vital that you have both SIM cards and a data plan that have been designed for IoT deployments.
-In this post, we’ll discuss what your organization should look for when choosing connectivity solutions for smart security and surveillance.
+If you want to develop a successful and sustainable remote security solution, then it’s vital that you select SIM cards and data plans that precisely fit these types of Internet of Things (IoT) deployments.
+In this post, we’ll discuss what your organization should look for when choosing connectivity solutions for smart security and video surveillance.

-Telit’s IoT data plans are tailored for specific markets and designed to meet each organization’s needs.
-We provide a pay-if-use model that only charges you when the device is in use and automatic allocation for the optimal rate plan.
-This helps minimize expensive overages for organizations, especially those that have varying levels of monthly data usage.
+Telit’s IoT data plans are tailored for specific markets and application types and designed to meet each organization’s needs.
+We operate pay-if-use models that charge you when the device is in use and automatically allocate pooled balances for optimal charging.
+These models help minimize expensive overages for applications like motion-activated cameras with varying monthly data usage levels.

-The security of security and surveillance equipment and data is crucial as these devices play an important role in keeping an organization’s facility safe and reducing loss.
-Along with 24/7 monitoring, look for VPN solutions and a private APN which help keep device data secure and out of the wrong hands.
+Protecting security and surveillance equipment and data is crucial, as these devices play an essential role in keeping your facility safe and reducing loss.
+In addition to 24/7 monitoring, look for VPN solutions and a private APN that help keep device data secure and out of the wrong hands.

 Serviceability and Quality of Service

-When it comes to remote surveillance, its essential that your devices remain connected to the network to avoid disruptions in data transmission.
-That’s why you need to ensure that your roaming devices remain connected across carriers.
-When it comes to quality of connection—the adage, “you get what you pay for,” applies.
-Ensure that your devices are powered with data plans and SIMs that enable using the best network possible, not the least expensive.
-A lower cost network is not always going to be the network that provides the best connectivity for every spot you will need to mount a camera.
+When it comes to remote surveillance, your security devices must remain connected to one of many possible networks to avoid data transmission disruptions.
+That’s why you need to ensure that your devices can operate across carriers.
+When it comes to the quality of connection, the adage, “you get what you pay for,” applies.
+Ensure that your devices are powered with data plans and SIMs that enable using the best network possible, not only the least expensive.
+A lower-cost network is not always going to be the network that provides the best connectivity for every spot you will need to mount a camera.

-Sending a technician out to the physical location of the security camera costs time and money, especially for cameras that are in hard to reach places like roofs and towers.
-Remote troubleshooting prevents having to send out a technician to the camera site and reduces downtime, which can have a significant impact on an organization’s security operations.
+Sending a technician out to the security camera’s physical location costs time and money, especially for cameras in hard to reach places like roofs and towers.
+Remote troubleshooting prevents sending out a technician to the camera site and reduces downtime, which can significantly impact an organization’s security operations.

 Security is a vital concern for both public and commercial organizations.
-Security cameras are mission critical devices.
+Security cameras are mission-critical devices.
 Work with a company that offers around-the-clock support to ensure that support services always cover your devices and provides specialists who understand the network connection’s operation side and device side.
 Having this support means your cameras and devices stand the best chance of staying connected and available to transmit data (and be sure to ask if there is an added charge to that service).

 Looking to deploy a global smart security and surveillance solution?
 Select a connectivity solution provider that offers global SIMs that work wherever your devices are.
-Ask about specific solutions for the markets you plan to operate in, whether this be North America, Europe, South America, or other countries across the globe.
-Another important thing to consider is how you will manage these global SIMs.
-(Telit not only offers global SIM solutions tailored to your specific global market, but we make it easy to manage your SIMs via one convenient portal.)
+Ask about specific solutions for the markets in which you plan to operate, whether in North America, Europe, South America or other countries worldwide.
+Another critical item to consider is how you will manage these global SIMs.
+Telit offers global SIM solutions tailored to your specific global market, and we make it easy to manage your SIMs via one convenient portal.